NaghmeM/Deep-Learning/README.md

 The model is trained on the Clothing Dataset Small Master, available at:
 `/kaggle/input/clothing-dataset-small-master/clothing-dataset-small-master`

+The dataset includes the following clothing categories:
+['dress', 'hat', 'longsleeve', 'outwear', 'pants', 'shirt', 'shoes', 'shorts', 'skirt', 't-shirt']

+## Training Process

+1. Data Preparation:
+   - Uses `ImageDataGenerator` for data augmentation and preprocessing.
+   - Applies transformations like shear, zoom, and horizontal flip to training data.

+2. Model Training:
+   - Utilizes transfer learning with Xception as the base model.
+   - Trains for 50 epochs with model checkpointing to save the best model.
+   - Uses Adam optimizer with a learning rate of 0.0005.

+3. Model Evaluation:
+   - Evaluates the trained model on a separate test dataset.

-## Lambda Function
+## Lambda Function for Deployment

-The `lambda_function.py` file contains the code for the AWS Lambda function that utilizes the TFLite model:
+The `lambda_function.py` file contains the code for deploying the model as an AWS Lambda function:

 ```python
 import tflite_runtime.interpreter as tflite